stochastictalk/nhs_jobs_data/README.md

 The function `load_corpus()` in `load.py` loads the records from the JSON files into a Python dictionary.

-The keys of this dictionary are IDs and the value is a dictionary of attributes.
+A key in this dictionary is an integer ID, with associated value that is a dictionary of record attributes.

 Attributes for each record include:
 * `title`: the title of the vacancy.